FIGLAB/EyeMU/README.md

-# GAZEL
+# gaze-control
-Gaze+Accelerometer based interactions
+Code for controlling computer with gaze